 The four approaches I mentioned above each have their problems.
-Manual assignment by search engine or site owner requires a lot of work by a lot of people, and may not be free of mistakes.
+Manual assignment by a search engine or site owner requires a lot of work by a lot of people, and may not be free of mistakes.
 The same with meta tags.
 Trying to find an address on a site can be filled with problems, too:

 - Not every site includes an address on every page.